 Grounding.
 Grounding is a strategy that is often introduced early to help individuals stop or at least slow down stress responses and emotional or physiological dysregulation.
 Grounding techniques generally refer to ways for people to focus on some aspect of external reality and often involve using the senses to reinforce being in the here-and-now.
 The ubiquitous adult coloring book speaks to what many individuals seem to reach for as a way to slow down and narrow one’s focus.
 However, the advantage of using expressive arts as a means of grounding is that they are also creative ones tailored to developmental, cultural and personal preferences and relevance.
-One simple art-based grounding technique involves what is commonly called bilateral drawing (see previous post for a more detailed explanation of this process) and can provide a focus; similarly a specific rhythm found in music or movement can support grounding experiences.
+One simple art-based grounding technique involves what is commonly called bilateral drawing and can provide a focus; similarly, a specific rhythm found in music or movement can support grounding experiences.

 Mirroring.
 Mirroring is another commonly used approach to establish and enhance the relationship between the individual and the helping professional.
 Within the expressive arts therapies, it is generally described as the embodiment or reflection of an individual’s movement or non-verbal communications.
 The goal of mirroring is not only imitation of postures, facial expressions and gestures, but also includes attunement between the individual and practitioner.
 The brain’s mirror neuron system is believed to be at least one part of these experiences of attunement, empathy and mirroring.
 Mirroring is common to almost all expressive arts approaches, but in particular is relevant to dance/movement therapy because of the kinesthetic level of expression and interpersonal aspects involved in movement.
 For example, expressive arts therapy group sessions, including those for trauma survivors, often begin with a movement sequence or simple stretches, starting with having everyone reach up to the sky and down to the earth in a rhythmic manner.
 In art therapy, the practitioner may demonstrate specific art-based processes to encourage participants to mirror sensory or kinesthetic activities for the purpose of self-soothing or stimulating energy, depending on the needs of the individual or group.